Fantasmic! Sunset Boulevard Disney’s Hollywood Studios

 Finally, a celebratory atmosphere prevails amid a flurry of fireworks.
 Beloved Disney characters glide past the audience aboard the Steamboat Willie River Boat, as Fantasmic! concludes with a triumphant Mickey rejoicing at his victory over evil.

-Fantasmic! is a 25-minute show, usually presented two or three nights a week with times varying based on park hours.
-During the holidays and peak season, the show is often performed twice.
+Fantasmic! is a 25-minute show, usually presented nightly with times varying based on park hours.
+During the holidays and peak season, the show is often performed twice per night.
 If possible, take advantage of the second showing of Fantasmic!
-It's typically much easier to get a seat.
+It’s typically much easier to get a seat.

 Due to its popularity, you should arrive at the amphitheater at least one hour before showtime, particularly during busy seasons.
 Doors usually open about two hours before the first show of the night.
 There are concession stands located at the rear of the Fantasmic! amphitheater – many folks choose to buy food there and eat dinner in their seats while they wait for Fantasmic! to begin.

-Several restaurants (Hollywood Brown Derby, Mama Melrose's Ristorante Italiano and Hollywood & Vine) offer a Fantasmic!
+Several restaurants (Hollywood Brown Derby, Mama Melrose’s Ristorante Italiano and Hollywood & Vine) offer a Fantasmic!
 Dinner Package.
-Diners at these restaurants receive a pass that guarantees them a seat at one of the Fantasmic! performances, as long as they enter the theater 1/2-hour prior to show time.
+Diners at these restaurants receive a pass that guarantees them a seat at one of the Fantasmic! performances, as long as they enter the theater on the time printed on their package ticket (usually 1/2 hour early).
 For details on this package, read the Fantasmic Dinner Package FAQ.
-This plan works really well, especially if you don't like to waste time waiting to see a show or have children who would have trouble sitting in one place for an hour or more before the show started.
+This plan works really well, especially if you don’t like to waste time waiting to see a show or have children who would have trouble sitting in one place for an hour or more before the show started.

 Guests seated toward the front of the amphitheater are likely to get wet from the mist sprayed by the water screens and from splashes during several scenes.
 Sitting a dozen or so rows back is probably a wise choice if you prefer to stay dry.